Best practices to protect your business and stay safe online

 Two-factor authentication is a process which requires you to complete a secondary security check if you are logging in to an account on a new device (in addition to your password).
 For example, this could be a code sent via text message or a link sent to an alternative email.
 Sometimes it may even be a QR code, that you scan with your mobile device which is already signed into the account you are trying to access on another device.

 Two-factor authentication gives you an added level of security which is vital in the event of a data breach.

 Many smaller businesses may not see a need to invest in strong anti-virus software.
 However, considering how easy it is for a single person in your business to click a bad link by accident, putting the entire system at risk, we highly recommend installing a premium quality anti-virus software.

-Some antivirus software can have quite a large price tag, especially for those smaller businesses.
+Some antivirus software can have a pretty hefty price tag, especially for smaller businesses.
 Our in house specialists recommend Sophos Home who offer a free, industry-grade, antivirus software to protect your devices.